 The charge point that connect via GPRS signal need a good mobile signal to work reliably, but will connect to multiple mobile phone networks if the signal from one is poor.
-Your installer must insure that the signal received is greater than 14 CSQ when they install the unit (in-line with the product technical requirements) and offer a signal boost option if appropriate.
+Your installer must ensure that the signal received is greater than 14 CSQ when they install the unit (in-line with the product technical requirements) and offer a signal boost option if appropriate.

 To restore connection, please try the following steps: